OpenVnmrJ/ovjTools/OSX.md

    tail -f ~/ovjbuild/logs/makeovjlog
 ```
 to monitor the build.
 The whatsin script scans the log file and gives a summary of
 the build process.
 It identifies any errors that may have occurred.
+The OpenVnmrJ
+installer will be at ovjbuild/dvdimageOVJ/OpenVnmrJ.pkg

 Note: If installing OpenVnmrJ for the first time, you may need to reboot the Mac before
 OpenVnmrJ will function.